noahlanz/FlipFluidsAddonBuilder/README.md

 # FlipFluidsAddonBuilder

-This project helps building the flipfluid blender addon
+This project helps building the flipfluid blender addon.

+The build is done within docker.
+Start i like this:

+'''docker build .'''